YINI-lang/YINI-spec/Source/YINI-Specification.md

 - Identifiers are case-sensitive, uppercase and lowercase letters are distinct.
 - Must be unique, there cannot be multiple section header with the same identifier.
 - An identifier can have a max length of 2047 characters + null character (a total of 2048 bytes).
+- Also identifiers must follow the engine's or host's (program/software that reads and writes `YINI` documents) naming conventions.

 ## 3. Section Headers
 A section header consists with one or more hash-symbols `#` and then an identifier (must be a unique identifier (within the same section level)).
-The number of hash-symbols indicates the level of the section, there shall not be any whitespaces between multiple hash-symbols.
+The number of hash-symbols indicates the nesting level of the section, there shall not be any whitespaces between multiple hash-symbols.
 Sections serves as objects.

 In addition, the section header must be on its own separate line, any tabs or spaces at the beginning and end of the identifier are ignored.

+Nesting sections must be attached to a existing section.
+If doing a section with level three, then there must be a section level 2 before.

+A special case is YINI documents with multiple level 1 sections, the the client's library reading the document must attach these level 1 section into one implicit section automatically.
+The name of this "implicit section" is left for the library to decide.

 ```
 # SectionLevel1 #